 \section{Continuous-Time Interpretation}

-In this section, we identify a connection to the ODEs for modeling Riemannian acceleration in~\cite[Equations~2 and 4]{alimisis2020continuous}.
-Specifically, following the informal arguments in \cite[Section~2]{su2014} and \cite[Section~4.8]{daspremont2021acceleration}, we recover the ODEs by taking the limit $s\rightarrow 0$ in our schemes.
+In this section, we identify a connection to the ODEs for modeling Riemannian acceleration in~\citep[Equations~2 and 4]{alimisis2020continuous}.
+Specifically, following the informal arguments in \citep[Section~2]{su2014} and \citep[Section~4.8]{daspremont2021acceleration}, we obtain ODEs by taking the limit $s\rightarrow 0$ in our schemes.
 The detailed analysis is contained in \cref{app:continuous}.

-For a sufficiently small $s$, the Euclidean geometry is approximately valid as only a sufficiently small subset of $M$ is considered.
+For a sufficiently small $s$, the Euclidean geometry is valid as only a sufficiently small subset of $M$ is considered.
 Thus, we informally assume $M=\mathbb{R}^n$ for simplicity.
 We can show that the iterations of RNAG-C satisfy

 We introduce a smooth curve $y(t)$ that is approximated by the iterates of RNAG-C as $y(t)\approx y_{t/\sqrt{s}}=y_k$ with $k=\frac{t}{\sqrt{s}}$.
 Using the Taylor expansion, we have